 Therefore, before we conclude this subsection, we shall quantify the effect of higher modes.
-The first mode in the groove (v = 0) represents a TEM mode which propagates in the radial direction.
-Other modes (TM{0,v>0}) are either propagating or evanescent.
-The amplitudes of the magnetic and electric field (E_z) of the TEM mode are constant at the groove aperture thus the choice of using a single mode in the groove is equivalent to the average process at the boundary -- approach usually adopted in literature.
-Figure The the illustrates the dependence of cut-off and lower upper frequency on the number of harmonics used in the calculation: the number of modes in the grooves is a parameter.
-For the geometry presented above, the number of harmonics required is 20 or typically larger; about 40 harmonics are being used.
-The effect of the $\nu = 1$ mode is negligible in this case as seen for both upper and lower cut-off frequencies.
+The first mode in the groove ($\nu=0$) represents a TEM mode which propagates in the radial direction.
+Other modes (TM{0, $\nu>0$}) are either propagating or evanescent.
+The amplitudes of the magnetic and electric field (E_z) of the TEM mode are constant at the groove aperture thus the choice of using a single mode in the groove is equivalent to the average process at the boundary -- approach usually adopted in literature. the The Figure illustrates the dependence of lower cut-off and upper frequency on the number of harmonics used the in calculation: the number modes in the grooves is parameter.
+For the geometry presented above, the number of harmonics required is 20 larger; typically about 40 harmonics are being used.
+The effect of the v = 1 mode is negligible in this case as seen for both upper and lower cut-off frequencies.
 The effect of the higher mode introduces a correction on the order of 1% which for most practical purposes is sufficient.